saikat-says-cool/sentivibe/docs/PRODUCT_DOCUMENTATION.md

 ### 2.5.
 From Static Report to Living Intelligence
 *   **Interactive Q&A (Dialog-based):** After any video analysis or comparison, or when loading a saved analysis/comparison from the library, users can engage in a chat with SentiVibe AI to ask follow-up questions.
 This chat now occurs within a **pop-up dialog interface**, providing a consistent experience across the application. **Don't just get a report, start a conversation.
 Your insights are alive—always fresh, always ready for your follow-up questions.
 SentiVibe is your AI research partner, not just a data-pulling tool.**
 *   **Customizable AI Persona:** Users can select from various AI personas (e.g., Friendly Assistant, Therapist, Storyteller, Motivational Coach, Argumentative) to tailor the AI's tone and conversational style to their preference.
-*   **Precise Response Length Control:** Users have explicit control over the AI's response length by specifying a **desired word count** for each answer, ensuring the AI provides information at the exact level of detail required. **This is now unlimited for all tiers.**
+*   **Adaptive Response Length (New!):** The AI now intelligently determines the appropriate length for its responses based on the user's query and the context, aiming for conciseness by default and expanding only when explicitly requested or warranted by complexity. **The explicit word count control has been removed from the UI.**
 *   **DeepThink Mode:** A toggle within the chat interface that, when enabled, instructs the AI to use a more powerful model or more extensive processing to generate **more nuanced, detailed, and insightful responses**.
 This provides a premium AI experience for deeper dives into analysis.
-*   **DeepSearch Mode (New!):** A toggle within the chat interface that, when enabled, instructs the AI to perform a real-time Google Custom Search based on the user's query and the current context.
+*   **DeepSearch Mode:** A toggle within the chat interface that, when enabled, instructs the AI to perform a real-time Google Custom Search based on the user's query and the current context.
 The results of this search are then incorporated into the AI's knowledge base for generating more comprehensive and up-to-date answers.
 *   **Multi-Source Intelligence:** The AI intelligently synthesizes information from:
     *   **Video Analysis Report / Comparison Report:** All details from the initial analysis or comparison (sentiment, themes, summary, structured comparison data).
     *   **Exact Top Comments:** The raw text of the top 10 most popular comments for the single video, or for *each* video in a multi-comparison, allowing for deep dives into audience feedback.